Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/knxUltimateAI-vue.md

 - Uses KNX Ultimate nodes, the Philips Hue nodes and native Function/logic nodes, wired to your imported group addresses.
 - Generated node ids, wiring and config-node references (KNX server, Hue bridge) are validated and rewired server-side before output.
 - Copy the JSON and paste it in Node-RED via **Menu > Import**.
 Review the result before deploying (it is BETA).
-- Works with any configured LLM provider: OpenAI-compatible, Anthropic (Claude), or Ollama.
+- Works with any configured LLM provider: OpenAI-compatible, Anthropic (Claude), Ollama, or Bionic LM Studio.

 ## 7) Settings and operations